 Sparkling Cranberries

 I've become convinced that these sparkling, sugared cranberries should be a part of every holiday spread.
-They glint and wink in the surrounding holiday lights, and lend a striking dash of red to the table.
+Sparkling cranberries glint and wink in the surrounding holiday lights, and lend a striking dash of red to the table.
 Another great thing is the way they effortlessly make the transition from savory course to sweet.
 So, for example, I've become fond of serving them as part of a cheese spread, but I imagine they'd be nice as the finishing touch on on a tart or clustered atop a crème brûlée or pudding of some sort.

 Sparkling Cranberries Recipe

 They are simple to make, but you need to do the first step the night before.
 I like to toss the cranberries in sugar the next morning, and off and on throughout the day so they have time to dry and crisp up.
-Enjoy, and happiest holidays!

 More Holiday Recipes